Van Buren Street Bridge

-The Van Buren Street Bridge is a swing span, steel motor vehicle bridge spanning the Willamette River at Corvallis in the U.S. state of Oregon.
-Opened in 1913, the black colored bridge was the first bridge across the river at Corvallis and is now the third oldest bridge across the river.
-Owned by the state and maintained by the Oregon Department of Transportation (ODOT), the 708 ft long span is of a through truss design and carries one lane of traffic of Oregon Route 34 eastbound from Corvallis into neighboring Linn County.
-The bridge no longer is able to swing open.
+The Van Buren Street Bridge was a swing span, steel motor vehicle bridge spanning the Willamette River at Corvallis in the U.S. state of Oregon.
+Opened in 1913, the black colored bridge was the first bridge across the river at Corvallis.
+Owned by the state and maintained by the Oregon Department of Transportation (ODOT), the 708 ft long span was of a through truss design and carried one lane of traffic of Oregon Route 34 eastbound from Corvallis into neighboring Linn County.

+A project to replace the bridge is underway and is scheduled to be completed in 2026.
+On January 26, 2024, ODOT announced the bridge had been removed.